 BRITISH VIRGIN ISLANDS, March 2021– O’Neal Webster is pleased to confirm that the British Virgin Islands (BVI) Government has introduced a substantial number of changes to its trust and estate legislation following recommendations made by the Trust and Succession Law Review Committee of the BVI branch of the Society of Trust and Estate Practitioners (STEP).

-The new legislation is set out in the following new statutes, each of which are expected to come into force shortly:
+The new legislation is set out in the following new statutes, came into force on 9 July 2021.

 - The Trustee (Amendment) Act, 2021

 - The Virgin Islands Special Trusts (Amendment) Act, 2021

 - The Probate (Resealing) Act, 2021

 - The Administration of Small Estates (Amendment) Act, 2021

 - The Property (Miscellaneous Provisions) Act, 2021